Jcarth3w/CME-Quest-Adventures/Documentation/Deployement.md

  	<img width="540" alt="Screen Shot 2023-12-08 at 7 38 14 PM" src="https://github.com/Jcarth3w/CME-Quest-Adventures/assets/89651665/c87a14ab-6724-4e12-8799-6e2f79b5f219">

+    * To see a coverage report for tests, in BASH in the repository folder, run the command ./hooks/godot_coverage_hack.sh --verbose
     * You can also run all tests through the command line with this command below.
     * godot --headless -d -s --path project addons/gut/gut_cmdln.gd -gdir=res://tests/ -ginclude_subdirs=true -gprefix="" -gsuffix="_test.gd" -gexit
       * Notice, rename 'godot' to what you have Godot saved as the useable on your machine.
 Then you must specify this project path after '--path "Your Path"'.